Windows Device Portal for Desktop

 HTTPS is required for authentication and secure communication.

-If you are using Device Portal in a protected environment, like a test lab, in which you trust everyone on your local network, have no personal information on the device, and have unique requirements, you can disable the Authentication option.
+If you are using Device Portal in a protected environment, for example, in a test lab, in which you trust everyone on your local network, have no personal information on the device, and have unique requirements, you can disable the Authentication option.
 This enables unencrypted communication, and allows anyone with the IP address of your computer to connect to and control it.

 Windows Device Portal content